Sphereon-SDK/easy-blockchain-sdk/javascript/docs/IdApi.md

 var context = "context_example"; // String | context

 var chain = new EasyBlockchainApi.Chain(); // Chain | Determine a chain hash.
-The entry needs at least a (combination of) globaly unique external Id in the complete Blockchain network!
+The entry needs at least a (combination of) globally unique external Id in the complete Blockchain network!

 var opts = {
   'checkExistence': false // Boolean | Check whether the id exists